Legrome D. Davis: Education and career

-Born in Columbus, Ohio, Davis received a Bachelor of Arts degree from Princeton University in 1973 and a Juris Doctor from Rutgers School of Law - Camden in 1976.
+Davis was born in Columbus, Ohio.
+He received a Bachelor of Arts degree from Princeton University in 1973 and a Juris Doctor from Rutgers Law School in 1976.
 Davis was an assistant district attorney in Philadelphia from 1977 to 1980.
-After leaving the D.A.'s office Judge Davis spent a year as an attorney for the Pennsylvania Crime Commission.
+After leaving the D.A.'s office Davis spent a year as an attorney for the Pennsylvania Crime Commission.
 He returned to the D.A.'s office from 1981 to 1987, before spending a year in the general counsel's office at the University of Pennsylvania.
 He was briefly in private practice in Pennsylvania in 1987.
-He was elected a judge on the court of common pleas in Philadelphia, where he served from 1987 to 2002.
+He was elected a judge on the Philadelphia Court of Common Pleas, as one of the Casey Five, to replace judges removed from that court for corruption, where he served from 1987 to 2002 in that court's criminal division.

 Federal judicial service

+Expired nominations to district court under Clinton

+Davis was nominated to serve as a United States district judge of the United States District Court for the Eastern District of Pennsylvania by President Bill Clinton on two occasions, July 30, 1998 and January 26, 1999.
+Each time, he was nominated to the seat vacated by Judge Edmund V. Ludwig, who assumed senior status on May 20, 1997.
+Both nominations lapsed.

+Renomination to district court under Bush

 On January 23, 2002, Davis was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Edmund V. Ludwig.
 Davis was confirmed by the United States Senate on April 18, 2002, and received commission on April 23, 2002.
 He assumed senior status on September 28, 2017.